NuzafNaim/NuzafNaim/README.md

 My job is to build your website so that it is functional and user-friendly but at the same time attractive.
 Moreover, I add a personal touch to your product and make sure that is eye-catching and easy to use.
 My aim is to bring across your message and identity in the most creative way.
 I created web design for many famous brand companies.

-Skills: HTML / CSS / Java Script / Java / C++ / Python / PHP / C
+Skills: HTML / CSS / Tailwind CSS / Java Script / Java / C++ / Python / PHP / C

 - 🔭 I’m currently working on YouTube
-- 🌱 I’m currently learning Python / C / C++ / Java
+- 🌱 I’m currently learning Python / React / Next.Js / Java
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about Web Development